Merlin1A/rusty-relay/README.md

 ## Rusty Relay: High Performance Peer-to-Peer VPN

-`rusty-relay` is a high performance peer to peer VPN written in Rust.
-The goal is to to minimize the hassle of configuration and deployment with a goal of multi-platform support.
+`rusty-relay` is a high performance peer to peer VPN written in Rust, based on the [Kytan peer to peer VPN](https://github.com/changlan/kytan).
+The goal is to to minimize the hassle of configuration and deployment, while also having multi-platform support, high security, high performance, and an easily auditable code base.

+### Modifications

+Since 'rusty-relay' is completely based on the [Kytan peer to peer VPN](https://github.com/changlan/kytan), it is useful to denote changes and additions, especially in the short term.
+Below is a list of all major modifications that have been completed so far.

 ### Supported Platforms